 North Sentinel Island is home to the Sentinelese, an indigenous people of India.
 The Sentinelese people prefer to be left alone and do not want to be bothered by foreigners.
 They have even violently defended themselves against outsiders before.

-These reasons are what make this island one of the only remaining places untouched by the outside world.
+These reasons make this island one of the only remaining places untouched by the outside world.
 The government has forbidden anyone to go within three miles of North Sentinel Island.

-In this area, the monsoon season lasts for about six months, from June to September.
-During this season, rains can last for days at a time, and flooding is almost always inevitable.
+In this area, the monsoon season lasts six months, from June to September.
+Rain can last for days during this season, and flooding is almost always inevitable.

 One of the most surprising facts about India is that it takes the title for producing the world’s most spices.
 Approximately 70% of the world’s spices come from India.
-The country then ships them throughout the world to restaurants, kitchens, and stores.
+The country then ships them worldwide to restaurants, kitchens, and stores.

 Most of the spices in your pantry most likely came from India.
 The most popular of these spices include cumin, saffron, turmeric, and a variety of chili powders.